Overview

 How Does CSR Work?

-CSR is integrated into Wallet and Seed Storage apps.
-When a user chooses to backup a seed, it will automatically shard the seed and send it off to designated Share Servers.
-If a user wishes to assert more agency, they can choose where those shares are stored, or even take them offline.
+Storage occurs in a wallet of seed storage app.
+When a user chooses to backup a seed, it will automatically shard the seed and send those shares off to selected Share Servers.
+When a user wishes to assert more agency, they can choose where those shares are stored, or even take them offline.

-Seed reconstruction requires the user to authentication using different, predetermined methods with each Share Server.
+Recovery requires the user to authenticate using different, predetermined methods with each Share Server.
 They can include everything from passwords and email responses to personal identification.
-Each authentication retrieves a share, and when sufficient shares have been restored, the seed is reconstructed.
+Each authentication retrieves a share, and when sufficient shares have been retrieved, the seed is reconstructed.

-The following example depicts the recovery of a seed complete with note and name, something not possible with bare SSKR.
+The following example depicts the recovery of a seed complete with note and name, something possible thanks to the use of Envelope.

 See the CSR Architectural Overview for more information.